Xowap/blog/content/post/how-to-deploy-this-blog.md

     DEPLOY_DIR = "/blog/www"

 There is no sorcery here.
-When GitHub triggers the post-push webhook, it will call the URL I gave to him with various information about the repository being pushed. `gowebmake` clones this repository, goes inside and runs the `Makefile` as configured.
+When GitHub triggers the post-push webhook, it will call the URL I gave to it with various information about the repository being pushed. `gowebmake` clones this repository, goes inside and runs the `Makefile` as configured.

 There is a secret you have to configure.
 It's an arbitrary value that you'll have to pass to GitHub